 A good short side trip is the Portage Glacier.
 The Portage Valley is about a one-hour drive North on the Sterling Highway from Cooper Landing (one hour South of Anchorage).
 The Portage Pass Trail is a good day hike for all ages and provide spectacular views of Passage Canal and the surrounding mountains and glaciers.
 Even if you don’t hike, just the breathtaking views along the drive is worth the quick side trip.

-The Alaska Zoo is a charming zoo situated on 25 acres of wooded hillside in South Anchorage.
+Alaska Zoo (http://www.alaskazoo.org) is a charming zoo situated on 25 acres of wooded hillside in South Anchorage.
 At least 50 species of animals are represented in the zoo.
-Say hi to George the magpie!
 We have had wonderful times here.

 Anchorage Museum at Rasmuson Center (http://www.anchoragemuseum.org) is a world-class museum that preserves, exhibits, and interprets Alaskan art and history.
 Also includes a fascinating science section.
 This well-done museum is definitely worth your time for a visit.

+Matanuska Glacier.
 It's a 2-hour scenic drive on Glenn Highway North of Anchorage.
 At milepost marker 101 is the Matanuska Glacier State Recreation Area that provides an overlook but does not provide access to the glacier.
 At mile 102, drive down to Glacier Park onto private property.
-It is a $25 per person fee to get access to the glacier, and $100 per person to have a private guide.
-Using the guide is highly recommended to ensure that you see the highlights while traveling on safe passable routes. *Price may have changed since the time of writing.
-Price includes hard hat, crampons, and walking stick.
+It is a $25 per person fee to get access to the glacier, and $100 per person to have a private guide (2016 prices).
+Using the guide is highly recommended to ensure that you see the highlights while traveling on safe passable routes. *Price also includes hard hat, crampons, and walking stick.

 Another favorite attraction in Anchorage is the Weekend Market that occurs only on the weekends during the Summer (http://www.anchoragemarkets.com/Anch%20Market%20and%20Festival/am_f.html) on Third Street and E Street in downtown Anchorage.
 Here you can find unique Alaskan arts and crafts, Alaskan-grown produce of monstrous sizes, and photography featuring aurora borealis, grizzly bears, bald eagles, and other requisite Alaskan subject matter.
 This is also a great place to sample Alaskan food and snacks.
 The Weekend Market is a wonderful and interesting way to spend a sunny afternoon in Anchorage with the locals.